CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill reads like a general software engineering tutorial on TDD, refactoring, and error handling patterns rather than an actionable agent skill.
-It is extremely verbose, explaining concepts Claude already knows well (TDD cycles, circuit breakers, error hierarchies, cyclomatic complexity).
-It lacks a concrete workflow for how the refinement agent should operate on a given codebase and would benefit enormously from being condensed to essential, project-specific instructions with references to detailed examples.
+This skill reads like a general software engineering tutorial on TDD, refactoring, and error handling rather than an actionable agent skill.
+It is extremely verbose, explaining patterns and concepts Claude already knows well (TDD cycles, circuit breakers, error hierarchies, cyclomatic complexity).
+The content would benefit enormously from being condensed to a concise workflow with project-specific guidance and splitting detailed examples into referenced files.

 Suggestions

-Split detailed code examples into separate reference files (e.g., EXAMPLES.md, PATTERNS.md) and keep SKILL.md as a concise overview with links.
+Split detailed code examples (error handling patterns, circuit breakers, performance optimization) into separate reference files and link to them from a concise overview.

 DimensionReasoningScore